How to Create Quality Content To Rank High In Search Engines

-Keyword research: Keywords still play an important role in ranking.
+Keyword research: Keywords still play an important role in ranking and WordPress SEO.
 You need to use keywords so the search engine bots can identify your content.
 But the idea that you need to mention your exact keyword every 100 words or so is out the window.
 Use longtails and LSI to make you blog posts and articles sound less like they were written by a robot and more like they were written by someone you’d like to get to know.

 Pillar posts and internal linking: Create a high quality pillar post for each of your categories, something that lets your readers know you are the authority on that specific topic.
 Then, each time you write a new post, use anchor text to link it to the relevant pillar post.
 Use plug-ins to create links to related posts.
 Give your readers a reason to stay on your blog longer and read more of your content.

 Easy Navigation: Using keywords when you set up your categories helps you in two ways: It’s another way for the search engines to identify your content.
 But it also makes it easier for visitors to find their way around your site.
 And if it’s easier, that means they’ll stick around longer.